Leaving your child home alone

 If you decide to leave your children in the care of an older brother or sister or other young person, the following strategies can help:

-• set clear rules, displayed for everyone to see, and make sure everyone understands them - get the step 2: cool tools for family rules brochure from the 7 Steps to Safety page on the Department of Children and Families website
+- set clear rules, displayed for everyone to see, and make sure everyone understands them - get the step 2: cool tools for family rules brochure from the 7 Steps to Safety page on the Department of Territory Families, Housing and Communities website

-• make sure your children know and have practiced what to do in an emergency and have a list of emergency contacts - get the step 5: emergency brochure from the 7 Steps to Safety page on the Department of Children and Families website
+- make sure your children know and have practiced what to do in an emergency and have a list of emergency contacts - get the step 5: emergency brochure from the 7 Steps to Safety page on the Department of Territory Families, Housing and Communities website

 Babies and toddlers should never be left at home alone, even for a short time.
 It is unsafe and could be stressful for them.